-This section contains downloadable data sets for use with navigation devices, Google Earth, or for research purposes.
+The WMH downloadable mine data consists of KMZ and CSV data files for use with navigation devices, Google Earth, or for research purposes.
 The data source is the USGS MRDS database and contains records for mines of type “metallic” (does not include “non-metallic” mines).
-The data was sourced from the USGS in 2012.
-It should be assumed that all mines are on private property.
+The WMH Mines Index packages are a custom view of the MRDS data.

-The data is organized into individual KML and CSV files for each county in the state.
+The data is organized into individual KMZ and CSV files for each county in the state.
 It is recommended that you use Google Earth Pro (the desktop version) rather than the browser-based Chrome version of Google Earth due to performance issues with large data sets.

-The files contain the following data:
+The files contain the following number of mine records for each state:

 Arizona Mines (10,227 Mines)